 What is Chiropractic Care?

-If you’ve been to a chiropractor before, you are aware of how they manipulate your neck, spine and other joints.
+If you’ve been to a chiropractor before, you are aware of how they manipulate your neck, spine, and other joints.
 Many find relief from a wide range of symptoms by allowing the chiropractor to bring joints back into alignment.
-The pops and cracks in your joints is what most people think of when they picture spending time in a chiropractor’s office.
+The pops and cracks in your joints are what most people think of when they picture spending time in a chiropractor’s office.

 Like medical doctors, chiropractors must be licensed to practice.
 Beyond adjustments, many chiropractors will also offer other services such as: